Why study this course

 Part-time blended students study over two years, combining online learning with three on-campus MA Weekends each year (held in October, February, and June, typically on a Friday evening and Saturday).

-In your first year you will take one module per trimester starting with a core module on Vision, Practice and Policy, followed by two optional modules tailored to your interests.
+In your first year you will take one module per trimester starting with a core module on vision, practice and policy, followed by two optional modules tailored to your interests.
 In Year 2, you will begin with a core module on research skills, then carry out your own research project across Trimesters 2 and 3.

 Part-time online students study over two years, with 100% online delivery designed to offer maximum flexibility.
 The learning is largely asynchronous, allowing you to study at times that suit your schedule.
 This study mode is ideal for practitioners in full-time employment, including those who are working outside of the UK.

-In your first year you will take one module per trimester starting with a core module on Vision, Practice and Policy, followed by two optional modules tailored to your interests.
+In your first year you will take one module per trimester starting with a core module on vision, practice and policy, followed by two optional modules tailored to your interests.
 In Year 2, you will begin with a core module on research skills, then carry out your own research project across Trimesters 2 and 3.

 Entry requirements

 Entry to the MA Early Years Education programmes typically requires a second-class degree (2:2 or above) in a relevant subject.
-However, we understand that many excellent candidates may not have studied Early Years Education at undergraduate level or may have developed relevant skills through professional experience rather than formal qualifications.

 We assess each application individually, recognising that academic potential can be demonstrated through various professional and educational backgrounds.
 We value diverse professional backgrounds and recognise that valuable skills can be developed through various pathways.